Wisp.place Documentation

 - Smart compression: Automatic gzip for text files

-- Large site support: Automatic splitting into subfs records for sites with 250+ files
+- Large site support: Automatic splitting into subfs records for sites with 250+ files to get around 150KB record size limit

 - Blob reuse: Content-addressed storage prevents duplicate uploads